aswinvmohanyeroor/FocusFlow/README.md

 ---

-## 👨‍🔧 Admin Login
+## 👤 Admin Login

 ```
 Email: admin@focusflow.com
 Password: admin123
 ```

-(Create using `createAdmin.js` or register and manually set `role: "admin"` in MongoDB)
+🛠 You can change credentials in `createAdmin.js` or directly in MongoDB Compass.

 ---

-## 🔐 Security Notes
+## 🔒 Security Considerations

-- Passwords are hashed using bcrypt
+- Passwords are securely hashed using bcrypt
-- JWTs are stored in localStorage (consider HttpOnly cookies for production)
+- JWT tokens are used for all protected routes
-- Admin routes are protected via middleware and UI-level role checks
+- Auth routes are role-protected via middleware (`protect`, `isAdmin`)
+- Admin-only routes are hidden on UI and blocked on backend

 ---

+## 📬 Reminders & Emails

+If enabled, email reminders are sent before a task deadline using your configured email service.

+---

+## 🧠 Future Enhancements

+- 🔔 Email/SMS notifications
+- 📊 Task analytics dashboard
+- 🌓 Fully featured dark mode toggle
+- 🔁 Task sharing & collaboration

+---

-## 🙌 Credits
+## 🧑‍💻 Author

-Made with ❤️ by Veen
+Made by  Veen

+---